-The craft port on the front panel allows you to connect the HLU-231 to a maintenance terminal (ASCII terminal or PC running a terminal emulation program).
-Once connected to a maintenance terminal, you can access the maintenance, provisioning, performance, and troubleshooting screens.
+The craft port on the front panel provides connection to the HLU for a maintenance terminal (ASCII terminal or PC running a terminal emulation program).
+When connected with a maintenance terminal, you can access the maintenance, provisioning, performance, and troubleshooting screens.